Message to site visitors: We are just compiling a list of qualified Russian speaking mortgage brokers and the following copy is purely for indexing on Google. Please check back soon! ##

 As the saying goes, everyone likes to own a beautiful house.
-However owning a home is not always readily affordable for everyone.
+However, owning a home is not always readily affordable for everyone.
 What about others, should they abandon their ‘dream’.
 Not necessarily, thanks to the mortgage industry.

 People borrow money as a loan when they like to buy a house, purchase a car, pursue higher studies etc. or in an emergency.
-When they apply for a loan, banks or other lending organizations, known as creditors, seek an evidence of ownership of some property by the borrower.
+When they apply for a loan, banks or other lending organizations, known as creditors, seek evidence of ownership of some property by the borrower.
 The borrower pledges the property to the creditor.
 If the borrower doesn’t repay the loan according to the agreement, the lender may take legal steps to acquire the borrower’s property.
-A qualified Calgary Mortgage Broker like Josh Tagg can help you understand how this works.
+A qualified Calgary Mortgage Broker Josh Tagg can help you understand how this works.

 Steps involved in the mortgage process:

 The prospective homeowner, who applies for a mortgage loan, approaches a mortgage processing company and fills up a form of request known as Mortgage Lead.
 A mortgage lead normally includes details such as Date of application, Personal information, Details of collateral property, Purpose and Amount of Loan required, affordable Down Payment, Applicant’s Annual Income and Credit Report.
 The mortgage processing firm sends the documentation to several lenders including banks, credit unions, and mortgage finance firms.

 Whether the loan applicant seeks the lender directly or through a mortgage firm, chances of his obtaining a mortgage loan depend upon his Credit Profile or Credit Report.
 Credit Profile is documentation that shows how promptly or otherwise, the person repaid any previous loans.
 The loan advancing organization makes a very careful assessment of the credit profile and verifies the borrower’s bank statement and deposits.